When it comes to taking out a student loan, you need to do your due diligence and research.

 Interests on federal student loans won’t be lowered by student loan consolidation.
-You will get better chances of a lower interest rate by using student loan refinancing.
+Your best bet for getting a lower interest rate is by using student loan refinancing.

 While it is true that your income-driven repayment plan can help lead to student loan forgiveness (only applicable for federal student loans), it is still not free.
 In essence, you are only trading up your student loan debt for a tax bill.
 It may sound exciting, but it only means you may owe income taxes on the amount of student loan forgiveness you receive.

 5: Rely On Student Loan Servicer, They Know Best